8base/old-documentation/development-tools/sdk/vs_code_plugin.md

 # VS Code Plugin

 For VS Code users we recommend installing the [Apollo GraphQL extension](https://marketplace.visualstudio.com/items?itemName=apollographql.vscode-apollo).
-It significantly improve the development experience by providing schema-based GraphQL autocompletion, query validation, syntax highlighting and more.
+It significantly improves the development experience by providing schema-based GraphQL autocompletion, query validation, syntax highlighting and more.

-Once you installed the plugin create file `apollo.config.js` in the root of the project:
+Once you've installed the plugin, create the file `apollo.config.js` in the root of the project:

 ```javascript
 module.exports = {